AI Image Generation

 1024x256the total pixel count is below the minimum

 For a direct one-call image workflow, the Image API is the cleanest route.
-The request should name gpt-image-2, set the 4K size, choose quality deliberately, and then save the base64 image output.
+The request should name gpt-image-2, set the required size, choose quality deliberately, and then save the base64 image output.
+The example below uses native 4K landscape; swap size for any popular example or validated custom value that matches your asset.

 hljs ts